 Living Into God’s Story

-So, that’s what I do.
+And that’s what I continue to do.
 I come alongside people, churches, and teams and help them discover who they really are and who they were created to be.
-I inspire them find their story within the Big Story of God.
+I inspire them to find their story within the Big Story of God.
 And as they do that, they are better able to participate with God in bringing healing and wholeness into the world through their own gifts, passions, and vocations.

 I would love to come alongside you and your team and/or church.
 I would love be a part of your story as you live out your part in God’s Big Story.